 Energy Star Appliances

-Most newer homes already have efficient Energy Star stainless steel appliances in their home.
+Most recently built homes already have efficient Energy Star stainless steel appliances in their home.
 However, older homes could still have one or two items from yesteryears that can be energy hogs.
 Switching to more efficient models can potentially use less than 15 percent to 50 percent of energy.
 Since kitchens are usually the first room that undergoes remodeling as you improve the flooring, cabinets and counters, upgrading to better appliances can also be on the renovation list.

 Solar energy has come into the spotlight again, as people are looking at harvesting this free energy source to power everything in their homes.
 Photovoltaic systems can help significantly lower your energy bill, which can increase the value of your house.
 The initial setup price can be a big hit to your savings, though.
 In some cases, you may be eligible for local, state and federal tax credits and rebates when switching over to solar energy use.

 If you just can't make that investment leap, you can make smaller improvements.
 Use smart thermostats to have better control of heating and cooling systems, use LED lighting, and place in programmable timers that can switch off the lights when nobody is in the room.

 What is a green home?
 Every dollar that you save in home energy efficiency can lead to a big increase to the value of your home.
 The best way to decide on which improvements to make requires you to do your due diligence.
 Check out how much energy and resources that you are using now, then figure out what renovations would work best for your home, how much the cost would be to set up these products, and how much of a savings and home value increase can be made.
 Then you can select the green improvements that will be good for both your home and wallet.